wmustafaAwad/Optimization-Projects-in-Matlab/Report3/README.md

 # How to Run
-1- Results can be replicated / you may test your own problems on all the methods using only the code Starter.m 2- All photo results are saved to the folder (results)
+1- Results can be replicated / you may test your own problems on all the methods using only the code Starter.m <br>
+2- All photo results are saved to the folder (results)